 There are few ecommerce markets as exciting as the Middle East.
-The area contains some of the most wealthy people on earth.
-It features a market that will have a consistent growth due to technology becoming a focus as natural resources (oil) become less.
-Having customers with some of the largest amounts of income that can be spent on the latest technology fashion provides any ecommerce business with a large opportunity.
+The area contains some of the wealthiest people on earth, and a market likely to experience consistent growth due to technology becoming a focus as natural resources (oil) diminish.

-Souq was founded by Ronald Mouchawar in 2005.
-It initially was an auction based platform linked to Maktoob (the largest Internet portal in the Middle East).
-Maktoob was acquired by Yahoo!
-In 2009 which was the first real acquisition in the Middle East Internet space.
+Founded by Ronald Mouchawar in 2005, Souq was initially an auction-based platform linked to Maktoob, the largest internet portal in the Middle East.
+Maktoob was acquired by Yahoo! in 2009, in the first real acquisition in the Middle East internet space.
 This acquisition provided the capital for the formation of one of Souq’s earliest investors, Jabbar Internet Group.
-The Jabbar Internet Group was lead by one of the Maktoob founders and I believe he understood the value that Souq would have long term.
+The Jabbar Internet Group was led by one of Maktoob’s founders, and I believe he understood the value that Souq would have long term.

 According to SimilarWeb: